statefulj/statefulj/z03-fsm.md

 ## Coding

-With StatefulJ, you will define a Finite State Machine for each State Model.
-A State Model is associated with a give Class which is referred to as the Stateful Entity.
-So Within your code, you will need to:
+To use StatefulJ FSM, you build *State Models*.
+A State Model is a set of *States* and *Transitions* which is associated with a Class.
+This Class is referred to as the *Stateful Entity*.

+To create a State Model, you will need to:

 * [Define your *Stateful Entity*](#define-your-stateful-entity)
 * [Define your *Events*](#define-your-events)